 The Relative Strength Index (RSI) is a technical analysis tool that measures the current and historical strength or weakness in a market based on closing prices for a recent trading period.
 The RSI is plotted on a vertical scale from 0 to 100.
 A reading above 70 is considered overbought, while an RSI below 30 is considered oversold.

-A required minimum distribution (RMD) is the amount that traditional, SEP, and SIMPLE IRA owners and qualified plan participants must begin withdrawing near age 72.
+A required minimum distribution (RMD) is the amount that traditional, SEP, and SIMPLE IRA owners and qualified plan participants must begin withdrawing at age 72 (70.5 for anyone born before July 1, 1949).
 RMD amounts must then be recalculated and distributed each subsequent year.

 A Reserve Currency, such as the U.S. dollar, is held in large quantities by central banks and financial institutions, such as the International Monetary Fund, as an acceptable means of international payment.